cloudfoundation-community/cloudfoundation.org/docs/maturity-model/cost-management/global-cost-optimization-via-reservations.md

 ### Combine with Individual Project Cost Optimization

-Depending on the organizational philosophy (cf. [Shared Responsibility Model](../security-and-compliance/shared-responsibility-model.md)) Cloud Foundation teams should also consider [Individual Project Cost Optimization via Reservations](./individual-project-cost-optimization-via-reservations.md).
+Depending on the organizational philosophy (cf. [Shared Responsibility Model Alignment](../security-and-compliance/shared-responsibility-model-alignment.md)) Cloud Foundation teams should also consider [Individual Project Cost Optimization via Reservations](./individual-project-cost-optimization-via-reservations.md).
 While global cost optimization can spot optimization opportunities across the whole enterprise, individual projects often times have better local information about their workloads.
 For example, a team may be spinning up a new large database cluster that makes up a majority of their cloud spend.
 They already know that this cluster is going to be always-on base-load and can therefore buy a reservation right away.
 Review the [Individual Project Cost Optimization via Reservations](./individual-project-cost-optimization-via-reservations.md) building block for more information.